-(a) that person possesses information in relation to a company which is not generally available to the market, and if it were generally available to the market, would be likely to affect the price or value of that company's securities (ie. information that is "price sensitive"); and

-- (b) that person: - (i) buys or sells securities in the company; - (ii) procures someone else to buy or sell securities in the company; or - (iii) passes on that information to a third party where that person knows, or ought reasonably to know, that the third party would be likely to deal in the securities or procure someone else to deal in the securities of the company.
+- (a) that person possesses information in relation to a company which is not generally likely to affect the price or value of that company's securities (ie. information that is "price sensitive"); and - (b) that person: - (i) buys or sells securities in the company; - (ii) procures someone else to buy or sell securities in the company; or - (iii) passes on that information to a third party where that person knows, or ought reasonably to know, that the third party would be likely to deal in the securities or procure someone else to deal in the securities of the company.

-When is information "generally available"?
+When is Information "Generally Available"?